Alonso-del-Arte/chess/doc/Variants.md

 Once any of those happen, both players are subsequently free to move any of their pieces according to the rules of regular chess.

+Just in case it needs to be said: captures by pawns count as pawn moves.
+But most likely pawns will only capture other pawns while the stricture applies.

 With the move restriction turned off, castling is allowed subject to the same rules as in regular chess.
 And remember: in regular chess you can castle even if the castling rook is under threat, as long as the king is not under threat and